campbe13/docker-ecq2020/node-express/01-simple/README.md

 2. run `docker run -d -p <hostport>:3099 tricia/muppets`
     * 3099 is the container port and _hostport_ is the host that is running docker, port forwarding from container 3099 to host _hostport_ is done by docker, choose a high port
-    * `d` detaches the container, if you omit you will see  whatever the container logs
+    * `-d` detaches the container, if you omit you will see  whatever the container logs
 3. load a browser to access the app `localhost:_hostport_` or `ip.address.of.host:_hostport_`
 4. if you want to access the app from another host, you must open your firewall for port _hostport_